Firobe/nes-ml/README.md

 # NES-ml

-Needs two unreleased libraries to be installed:
+Based on two unreleased libraries:
 - separate CPU library: [`6502-ml`](https://github.com/Firobe/6502-ml)
 - fixed-size int literals: [`stdint-literals`](https://github.com/Firobe/ocaml-stdint-literals)

 ## Build & Install

+Run `opam install .`.
+This will fetch the unreleased libraries, build and install the emulator.

-Run `opam install .` or just `dune build`.
-The executable name is simply `nes`.
+The executable name is `nes-ml`.
 I recommend using a build with `flambda` activated for more performance.

 ## Usage